cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 perspective, as described in the ADT description.
 -->

-## The List ADT
+## The List Interface (ADT)

-A common ADT is the List ADT.
+A common ADT is the List interface.
 When thinking of a List as an abstract type, you can think of a List as an ordered collection of objects.
-There are a number of important operations (abstract methods) needed for a List.
+There are several important operations (abstract methods) needed for a List.
 Some common list operations include, but are not limited to:

 * Creating a new list.